mmoreno-cart/arcgis-datamodel-update/README.md

 //TODO

-This script assumes that Pyton is installed in the local environment, as well as the module dependencies (`os` and `csv`)
+This script assumes that Python is installed in the local environment, as well as the module dependencies (`os` and `csv`)

 ## Step by step